What Are PFAS and How Do They Affect Your Health?

 Master’s Student, Global Health Epidemiology

-January 23, 2019, Epidemiology, MPH, Students, Environmental Health, Michigan, Water Quality
+January 23, 2019, Epidemiology, MPH, Students, Advocacy, Environmental Health, Michigan, Water Quality

 Currently, 36 municipal drinking water sites in Michigan have been identified as having high levels of per- and polyfluoroalkyl substances (PFAS), a group of man-made chemical pollutants used in a wide variety of consumer products.
 The 36 confirmed drinking water sites serve over 1.9 million people, or nearly 20 percent of Michigan’s population.
 Additionally, experts estimate that the amount of PFAS is higher than average in more than 11,300 sites across the state that have yet to be tested.